World of Cruising launches podcast

 On the rationale for the podcast, Kaye Holland said: “The World of Cruising website and magazine has been offering advice and inspiration – and celebrating the best of cruise holidays since 2011.

 "We felt launching a cruise podcast was a natural progression of our coverage and builds on our core offering which is about sharing our passion for, and knowledge of, cruise.
-CruiseCast is a space to share, to be inspired, to be moved, to learn, and maybe even laugh."
+The World of Cruising podcast is a space to share, to be inspired, to be moved, to learn, and maybe even laugh."

-Calum Brown added: “There is a lot of industry knowledge within World of Cruising that we’ve been sharing through the website and magazine, and now through the podcast.
+Calum Brown added: “There is a lot of industry knowledge within World of Cruising that we’ve been sharing through the website and magazine, and now we can offer that through the podcast.

-“There is nothing like the dynamism that comes when you get cruise people in a room together and this comes across in the first episode.”
+“There is nothing like the dynamism that comes when you get cruise people in a room together and this comes across in the first episode.
+They also allow me to have my own opinion, which should add an element of danger to proceedings.”

 Boxing legend Frank Bruno to join Cunard voyage